edombowsky/dotfiles/README.md

 # Now the submodules are in the state you want, so
 git commit -am "Pulled down update to sub-modules"

+# A quicker method is the following that will fetch the latest changes from
+# upstream in each submodule, merge them in, and check out the latest revision
+# of the submodule
+git submodule update --remote --merge
 ```

 ### Prepare prompt modules